Pache

 Caripe

-Criollo Cogollo Verde
+Criollo Cogollo Verde, Buonaffina

 Very good cup quality with large beans.
 An important regional variety in Monagas state in northeastern Venezuela.